frederich-stine/open-source-bike-computer/README.md

 The Python ride-parsing software uses Poetry to track dependencies.
 All dependencies can be installed with Poetry except for the tkinter dependency for GUI creation with Matplotlilb.
 This will need to be installed on your system manually.
-I used *Ubuntu 22.04* for development so I installed this package with *apt*.
+I used *Ubuntu 22.04* for development so I installed this package with *apt* and was called *python3-tk*.

 Poetry can be installed with pip: